cypress-io/cypress-documentation/content/guides/core-concepts/cypress-studio.md

 You can add a new test to any existing `describe` or `context` block, by clicking "Add New Test" on our defined `describe` block.

-<DocsImage src="/img/guides/cypress-studio/add-test-1.png" alt="Cypress Studio Add Test"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/add-test-1.png" alt="Cypress Studio Add Test" no-border></DocsImage>

 We are launched into Cypress Studio and can begin interacting with our application to generate the test.

 For this test, we will add a new bank account.
 Our interactions are as follows:

 1. Click "Bank Accounts" in left hand navigation
-   <DocsImage src="/img/guides/cypress-studio/add-test-2.png" alt="Cypress Studio Begin Add Test"></DocsImage>
+   <DocsImage src="/img/guides/cypress-studio/add-test-2.png" alt="Cypress Studio Begin Add Test" no-border></DocsImage>
 2. Click the "Create" button on Bank Accounts page
-   <DocsImage src="/img/guides/cypress-studio/add-test-create.png" alt="Cypress Studio Add Test Create Bank Account"></DocsImage>
+   <DocsImage src="/img/guides/cypress-studio/add-test-create.png" alt="Cypress Studio Add Test Create Bank Account" no-border></DocsImage>
 3. Fill out the bank account information
-   <DocsImage src="/img/guides/cypress-studio/add-test-form-complete.png" alt="Cypress Studio Add Test Complete Bank Account Form"></DocsImage>
+   <DocsImage src="/img/guides/cypress-studio/add-test-form-complete.png" alt="Cypress Studio Add Test Complete Bank Account Form" no-border></DocsImage>
 4. Click the "Save" button
-   <DocsImage src="/img/guides/cypress-studio/add-test-form-saving.png" alt="Cypress Studio Add Test Saving Bank Account"></DocsImage>
+   <DocsImage src="/img/guides/cypress-studio/add-test-form-saving.png" alt="Cypress Studio Add Test Saving Bank Account" no-border></DocsImage>

 To discard the interactions, click the "Cancel" button to exit Cypress Studio.

 If satisfied with the interactions with the application, click "Save Commands" and prompt will ask for the name of the test.
 Click "Save Test" and the test will be saved to the file.

-<DocsImage src="/img/guides/cypress-studio/add-test-save-test.png" alt="Cypress Studio Add Test Completed Run"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/add-test-save-test.png" alt="Cypress Studio Add Test Completed Run" no-border></DocsImage>

 Once saved, the file will be run again in Cypress.

-<DocsImage src="/img/guides/cypress-studio/add-test-final.png" alt="Cypress Studio Add Test Completed Run"></DocsImage>
+<DocsImage src="/img/guides/cypress-studio/add-test-final.png" alt="Cypress Studio Add Test Completed Run" no-border></DocsImage>

 Finally, viewing our test code, we can see that the test is updated after clicking "Save Commands" with the actions we recorded in Cypress Studio.